Colorful Quinoa Tabbouleh

 What is Tabbouleh?

-I’ve been surprised by the fact that all three of my kids love tabbouleh, that Middle-Eastern grain salad packed with bulgur wheat and fresh parsley.
-The cheerful Lebanese man who runs a market down the hill from my house makes a killer version that my kids gobble down without hesitation.
+Tabbouleh is a Middle-Eastern grain salad made with bulgur wheat and an abundant amount of fresh parsley.
+The Rick Malouf, who is from Lebanon and owns a market down the hill from my house, makes a killer version that my kids gobble down without hesitation.
 But with so many folks eating gluten-free these days, I figured it was high time to find an option for all.

 A Gluten-Free Grain